Linguistics in science fiction: The Lord of the Rings and linguistics

-Since the mid-1800s, science fiction works using language as the heart of the plot, rather than just a convenient means to advance the story, have reflected the history of linguistics.
+Since the mid-19th century, science fiction works using language as the heart of the plot, rather than just a convenient means to advance the story, have reflected the history of linguistics.
 One such case of the history of linguistics being intertwined with the makings of science fiction involves the author J. R. R. Tolkien, who is known for fantasy works such as The Lord of the Rings.